Arszilla/kali-i3-gaps/README.md

 [guide](https://www.kali.org/docs/development/live-build-a-custom-kali-iso/)
 on building the ISO.
 Once the script is finished, your image should be in `~/kali-i3-gaps/images`.

+## Using the image

+You can create a VM directly in VirtualBox with the ISO.
+Common issues with VirtualBox can be found [here](https://www.virtualbox.org/manual/ch12.html) and community provided ressources [here] (https://forums.virtualbox.org/) .

 ## Bug Reports
 I've been working on this since late November.
 There might be some errors here